olegknyazev/GameTablesDocs/reference/inspector.md

   One important thing that you should know about these update modes is that applying property in *Replace Whole Array* mode is stable: it does not depend on previous state of the property and the result is always the same.

   The default value is **Replace Whole Array**.

+Update Targets

+: Updates all the properties referenced from this Game Table.
+If something goes wrong during the update, an error message is shown in the Console window and the state of all the affected objects is reverted as it was before update.
+An update may be reverted in a single step by Unity's Undo menu.

+  After an update all the affected prefabs are *not saved* automatically.
+You need to run *File / Save Project* to persist the changes.